Dushyantgoswami/docs/docs/develop/get-started/celestia-light-client.md

 slug: celestia-light-client
 ---

 In this section we'll integrate Celestia's testnet for publishing data.
-Celestia is a data availability layer that provides a scalable solution for publishing transaction data.
 You can read more about Celestia's data layer [here](https://docs.celestia.org/concepts/how-celestia-works/data-availability-layer).

 :::info Note
 The following tutorial utilizes [Docker](https://docs.docker.com/engine/install/) to quickly bootstrap a Celestia light client.
 Developers may head over to Celestia's light client [tutorial](https://docs.celestia.org/nodes/light-node) for step-by-step instructions that do not involve Docker.